geohai/COVID19-STGXB/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having questions about the model,ata, etc?
+Check out our [repository readme](https://github.com/geohai/COVID19-STGXB) or [contact the corresponding author(s)](mailto:behzad@colorado.edu) and we’ll help you sort it out.